ShayNeeo/W9/guide.md

 Today tasks:
-Let frontend handles all the interface (login logout).
+Let frontend handles all the interface (login logout); /admin show items list to delete; must authenticated; if not redirect to login.
 Backend authenticate or management through api calling only (delete old /admin/items or /admin/login).